Skip to main content

 MNsure or county office “I am a Minnesota senior and I need dental care.
 Can you help me check Medical Assistance or MinnesotaCare?
 I also need to know if my age, Medicare, income, or assets change the rules.”

 Dental clinic “I need an adult dental appointment.
-I have pain and may need [fill in need].
+I have pain and may need [say the problem].
 Do you accept my plan?
 If not, do you offer sliding fees, payment plans, or cancellations?”

-Donated Dental Services “I am over 65, disabled, medically fragile, or a veteran, and I cannot pay for the care I need.
+Donated Dental Services “I am over 65, disabled, medically fragile, or a veteran, and I cannot afford the care I need.
 Is my county open for applications, and what proof should I send?”

 Documents and information to gather